Skip to content

 He thought about the journey.
 The pain, the fear, the discovery, the discipline, the transformation, the teaching.

-He thought about Dr. Chen's question from years ago: "Are you ready to do the work?"
+He thought about Dr. Corposano's question from years ago: "Are you ready to do the work?"

 He'd been ready.
 He'd done the work.
 He was still doing the work.
 And now he was helping others do the work too.